Key Things To Know Before Markets Open On Friday

-The Indian equity benchmarks are likely to open on a positive note as indicated by the Nifty Futures on the Singapore Exchange, The SGX index was trading 165 points or 0.99 per cent higher at 16,775.
+The Indian equities benchmark is likely to open on a negative note on Friday as indicated by the Nifty Futures trading at Singapore Exchange.
+The SGX index was trading 232 points or 1.41 per cent at 16,239.

-On Thursday, the BSE Sensex surged over 400 points, Nifty 50 index ended above t 16,600, thus rebounding after two-day hiatus.

 US Markets

-The major indices in the US were trading higher on Thursday amidst worries about inflation and the Fed rate hike, with technology stocks leading the pack.
-The S&P 500 advanced 75.59 points or 1.8 per cent to 4,176.
-The Dow Jones Industrial Average surged 435 points or 1.3 per cent to 33,248, whereas the Nasdaq Composite was up 322 points or 2.7 per cent to 12,316.
+The major indices in the US were trading lower on Thursday as the fear of inflation gripped investors’ sentiments.
+The S&P 500 declined 97.75 points or 2.4 per cent to 4,017, whereas the Dow Jones Industrial Average was trading 638 points or 1.9 per cent lower to 32,272.
+The Nasdaq Composite slipped 332 points or 2.7 per cent to 11,754.

 Asian Markets

-The major indices in Asia were trading higher on Friday amidst strong global cues.
-While Japan’s Nikkei 225 was up 1.14 per cent, South Korea’s advanced 0.32 per cent.
-China’s Shanghai Composite surged 0.42 per cent, whereas the Shenzhen component advanced 0.67 per cent.
-The Hang Seng index was trading 1 per cent lower.
+The major indices in Asia were trading lower following the overnight decline of US stocks.
+The MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 1.2 per cent.
+Japan’s Nikkei 225 was trading 1.48 per cent lower, whereas South Korea’s KOSPI was down 1.17 per cent.
+The Hang Seng index declined 1.03 per cent.
+While Shanghai Composite advanced 0.07 per cent, Shenzhen Component was trading 0.10 per cent lower.

 FII and DII

-The foreign institutional investors (FII) remained the net sellers worth Rs 451 crore on Thursday, whereas the domestic institutional investors (DII) remained the net buyers worth Rs 130 crore on Thursday, according to the data on NSE.
+The foreign institutional investors (FII) remained the net sellers worth Rs 1,512 crore, whereas the domestic institutional investors remained the net buyers worth Rs 1,624 crore on Friday, according to the data available on NSE.

 Stocks To Watch

-The crude oil prices remained unchanged in the early hours on Friday.
-While the US West Texas Intermediate (WTI) crude futures were up 1 cent at $116 per barrel, the Brent Crude Futures surged 7 cents to $117.62 per barrel at 0112 GMT.
+The crude oil prices fell on Friday.
+The Brent crude futures for August declined $1.01 or 0.8 per cent to $122 per barrel at 0141 GMT.

 Rupee

-The Indian currency, Rupee declined 10 paise to close at 77.60 against the US Dollar on Thursday.
+The Indian Rupee declined by 6 paise to close at 77.74 against US Dollar on Thursday.